Kong/kongponents/docs/components/textarea.md

 <KTextArea label="Name" placeholder="I'm labelled!" />
 ```

 If the label is omitted it can be handled with another component, like KLabel.
-This is meant to be used before KTextArea will be styled appropriately.
+This is meant to be used before KTextArea and will be styled appropriately.

 <KLabel for="my-textarea">Label</KLabel>
 <KTextArea id="my-textarea" placeholder="I have a label" />